amriteshp2000/Dynamic-Pricing-Engine/readme.md

 This repository implements a **production-oriented dynamic pricing system** using a **contextual multi-armed bandit** framework with Bayesian learning.
 The system is designed for **short-horizon revenue maximization under uncertainty**, where demand feedback is sparse, delayed, and non-stationary.

-Unlike rule-based or static ML pricing approaches, pricing decisions here are made **online**, balancing exploration and exploitation using **Thompson Sampling**, while remaining compatible with **offline causal estimation, cold-start priors, and hard safety constraints**.
+Unlike rule-based or static ML pricing approaches, pricing decisions here are made **online**, balancing exploration and exploitation using **Thompson Sampling**, while remaining compatible with **off-line scientific estimation and a safety governor**.

 The architecture mirrors how pricing systems are deployed in mature marketplaces rather than academic reinforcement learning benchmarks.